 Capecitabine may be given with or without chemotherapy.

-Your doctor will tell you how much of this capecitabine you should take.
+Your doctor will tell you how much of capecitabine you should take.
 This will depend on your condition, whether you are taking any other medicines and your height and weight.
 Elderly patients may be prescribed a lower dose.

 Your doctor may want you to take a combination of 150 mg (light peach colour) and 500 mg (peach colour) tablets for each dose.

 If a combination of tablets is prescribed, it is very important that you correctly identify the tablets.

 Swallow the tablets whole with a glass of water.